 Some Important Considerations While Classifying Gift Card Expenses

-- Tangible Personal Property: Gift cards are not considered tangible personal property, except in limited situations.
+- Tangible Personal Property: Gift cards are generally not considered tangible personal property, which affects their treatment as achievement awards.

-- Deduction Limits: The deduction limit for employee achievement awards is $400 for awards that aren't qualified plan awards and $1,600 for all awards, whether or not qualified plan awards.
+- Deduction Limits: There are deduction limits for employee achievement awards: $400 for awards that aren't qualified plan awards and $1,600 for all awards, whether or not qualified plan awards.

-- Reasonableness: Bonuses, salaries, and other pay must be reasonable for the services performed.
+- Reasonableness of Pay: Bonuses must be reasonable compensation for services performed.

 Example of Gift Card Expenses